-Plasma samples were collected at the recruitment center by the recruitment staff, aliquoted, and stored at $-70\,^{\circ}\text{C}$ until further analysis.
-At the time of analysis, samples were transferred to an adjacent laboratory within the center for hormonal assay.
-The multiplex panel contained nine hormones (gastric inhibitory polypeptide [GIP], glucagon-like peptide-1 [GLP-1], pancreatic peptide [PP], PYY, amylin, leptin, insulin, C-peptide, and secretin), and only those selected for analysis in this study are reported.
+Plasma and serum samples were collected at the recruitment center by the recruitment staff, aliquoted, and stored at -70°C until further analysis.
+Samples were transferred at the time of analysis to an adjacent laboratory within the center for hormonal assay.
+The multiplex panel contained nine hormones (Gastric inhibitory polypeptide (GIP), glucagon-like peptide-1 (GLP-1), Pancreatic Peptide (PP), PYY, Amylin, Leptin, Insulin, C-Peptide, Secretin) and only those that were selected into the analysis of this study are reported.
 These hormones were assessed using EMD Millipore's MILLIPLEX® Human Metabolic Hormone Panel V3.
-Using Luminex xMAP technology, this kit enables the simultaneous analysis of the aforementioned analytes in human serum, plasma, tissue/lysate, and culture supernatant samples.

-In addition, spexin and liver-expressed antimicrobial Peptide 2 (LEAP2) were assessed using ELISA kits manufactured by Abbexa Ltd. Samples were assayed in duplicates in a single assay to exclude inter-assay variations.
+Using the Luminex xMAP technology, this kit enables the simultaneous analysis of the aforementioned analytes in human serum, plasma and tissue/lysate and culture supernatant samples.
+In addition, spexin and Liver Expressed Antimicrobial Peptide 2 (LEAP2) were assessed using ELISA Kits manufactured by Abbexa Ltd. Samples were assayed in duplicates in one single assay to exclude inter-assay variations.
 Intra-assay variations were less than 10%.
 The MILLIPLEX® Human Metabolic Hormone Panel V3 assay exhibits no or negligible cross-reactivity between the antibodies for each analyte and other analytes in the panel, ensuring high specificity for the target hormones.
-The spexin ELISA kit is optimized for detecting native spexin, offering a sensitivity of 46.9 pg/mL and a detection range of 78.13-5000 pg/mL.
-Similarly, the LEAP2 ELISA kit is designed for detecting native LEAP2, with a sensitivity of <0.07 ng/mL and a detection range of 0.156-10 ng/mL.
+The spexin ELISA Kit is optimized for detecting native spexin, offering a sensitivity of 46.9 pg/mL and a detection range of 78.13 pg/mL to 5000 pg/mL.
+Similarly, LEAP2 ELISA Kit is designed for detecting native LEAP2, with a sensitivity of < 0.07 ng/mL and a detection range of 0.156 ng/mL to 10 ng/mL.